thiagopod17/GEVStableGarch/README.md

     - The results are exactly the same as in the Code Snippet 2 presented in the papper Wurtz et al. (2006) The function garch11Fit works better if start the conditional  variance with 'var(x)'.
 Mehoramos muito minha funcao quando para a estimacao do garch(1,1).
 Fiz isso retirando o filtro do aparch e recolocando o filtro do wuertz, que funciona para o garch11.

     - When I put the filter from garch11Fit function inside my GSgarch.Fit the results were exactly the same.
 Therefore, thats is our starting pointing.
 Now, I am almost done because my filter function for pure APARCH model is matching exactly the filter function from garch11Fit.

-    - The next step is to test it considerably well and develop the other filtering  for other process.
-This function needs to be documented a lot.
-Also,  remember to take pictures of the matrix representation I did on paper to  commit to github.